The cost of knowledge

 How much do I need to save?

 Funding annual fees of $35,000 for six years requires around $220,000 to $240,000.
 If you start saving ten years out this means putting away $20,000 to $25,000 annually2.
 This kind of savings program is incredibly tough for young families and is why grandparents and other relatives often contribute.
 Factoring in the goals, risks and objectives of the entire family can identify competing goals but also options.
-It may be effective to cover education costs via less direct routes like paying down non-deductible debt earlier or boosting super but the suitability of other strategies depends on factors like age of parents, salary level, home equity and job security, so seek advice from a qualified advisor.
+It may be effective to cover education costs via less direct routes like paying down non-deductible debt earlier or boosting super but the suitability of other strategies depends on factors like age of parents, salary level, home equity and job security, so seek advice from a qualified adviser.

 What type of investment should I choose?